How Was CSFC Founded?

 The Civil Service Football Club (CSFC) celebrated 150 years of playing association football in 2013.
 CSFC is acknowledged as the sole surviving association football club from the original eleven clubs who founded The Football Association at the Freemasons’ Tavern, Great Queen Street in London on 26 October 1863.

-We are the only existing founder member club of the English FA.
+We are a founder member of the English FA.
 We helped create and played in the first ever FA Challenge Cup competition in the 1871/72 season (and provided both umpires for the first final).
-We are a founder member of some of the oldest amateur leagues in the world.
+We are a founder member of some of the oldest amateur competitions in the world.
+We have a proud tradition of European tours.

 What Are CSFC Achievements?